syncfusion-content/javascript-docs/js/TreeMap/Customization.md

 ##Tooltip

-You can enable the tooltip support for the TreeMap by setting the **showTooltip** property to true.
+You can enable the tooltip support for the TreeMap by setting the `showTooltip` property to true.
 By default, it takes the property of the bound object that is referred to in the groupPath and displays its content when the corresponding node is tapped.
-The **tooltipTemplate** is a **HTML** element that is used to expose the custom template for the tooltip.
+The `tooltipTemplate` is a **HTML** element that is used to expose the custom template for the tooltip.

 ##Leaf Item Setting

-You can customize the **Leaf level TreeMap****items** using **leafItemsSetting**.
-The Label and tooltip values take the property of bound object that is referred in the **labelPath** when defined.
+You can customize the **Leaf level TreeMapitems** using `leafItemSettings`.
+The Label and tooltip values take the property of bound object that is referred in the `labelPath` when defined.

 {% highlight js %}